shinyay/kubernetes-introduction-from-docker/chapter-08.md

 # Chapter 8: Review: Fixing Your Application

-In this chapter, we’ll revisit the concepts and skills you’ve learned so far by reviewing and fixing a broken application deployed on a Kubernetes cluster.
-This hands-on approach will solidify your troubleshooting and debugging skills in Kubernetes.
+In this chapter, we'll put all your newly acquired troubleshooting skills to the test.
+After learning how to intentionally break Kubernetes resources in previous chapters, it's time to focus on the final part of our "build, break, and fix" approach.
+We'll revisit common issues that can occur in Kubernetes applications and apply systematic troubleshooting techniques to resolve them.
+This hands-on practice will solidify your ability to diagnose and repair problems in real-world scenarios, making you more confident in managing production Kubernetes environments.

 ---